xdatalinq/employee-tracker/README.md

 Description:

-    This node application is a built a command line employee tracking program which relies on a SQL database as a back end.
+    This node application is a command line employee tracking program which relies on a SQL database as a back end.

 Built Using: